-Beginning in 2022 and continuing into 2023, the U.S. economy has experienced significant inflationary pressure with prices of gas, food, and other household goods rising at the fastest rate in over 40 years.
-To combat the high levels of inflation, the Federal Reserve raised the federal funds rate a cumulative of 525 basis points from March 2022 to August 2023 and has indicated during that time that additional increases may occur in the future which, in turn, has led to a significant increase in residential mortgage interest rates over the last several quarters.
-The increase in residential mortgage interest rates, coupled with high inflation in the broader economy and the rising cost of housing, has resulted in pressure on the affordability of single-family homes.
-In addition, in March 2023, several regional banks were suddenly shut down, taken over by the Federal Deposit Insurance Corporation, or acquired by larger national banks, and a wave of uncertainty from these events caused concern regarding the stability of regional, national, and international banks.
+Beginning in 2022 and continuing through most of 2023, the U.S. economy experienced significant inflationary pressure with prices of gas, food, and other household goods rising at the fastest rate in over 40 years.
+To combat the high levels of inflation, the Federal Reserve raised the federal funds rate a cumulative of 525 basis points from March 2022 to November 2023 which led to a significant increase in residential mortgage interest rates.
+In

+December 2023, the Federal Reserve indicated further federal funds rate increases are not likely, and further indicated that reductions could occur during 2024.
+High residential mortgage interest rates, coupled with elevated inflation in the broader economy and the rising cost of housing, has resulted in pressure on the affordability of single-family homes.
 Further, while the labor shortages and supply chain disruptions that began during the COVID-19 pandemic have improved, they continue to impact our business operations.
 The combination of these factors, as well as delays in municipal approvals and permitting, has led to increased costs and elongated production cycles.
-The current environment makes it challenging to predict the impact that inflationary pressures, rising interest rates, governmental delays, supply chain disruptions and labor shortages may have on the future performance of our business.
-As a result, there remains significant uncertainty regarding how recent macroeconomic shifts and the continuing supply chain disruptions and labor shortages, and the consequences therefrom, will impact the U.S. and global economies going forward, including the level of unemployment, availability of debt, capital, the health of the residential mortgage markets, consumer confidence, and demand for our homes, and in turn, the impact it will have on our results.
+The current environment makes it challenging to predict the impact that inflationary pressures, high interest rates, governmental delays, war and other hostilities, supply chain disruptions and labor shortages may have on the future performance of our business.
+As a result, there remains significant uncertainty regarding how recent macroeconomic shifts, the continuing supply chain disruptions and labor shortages, war and other hostilities, and the threats thereof and consequences therefrom, will impact the U.S. and global economies going forward, including the level of unemployment, availability of financing and capital, the health of the residential mortgage markets, consumer confidence, and demand for our homes, and in turn, the impact it will have on our results.